AllStarLink/ASL3-Manual/docs/adv-topics/condiscpgm.md

 There is no requirement for using both `connpgm` and `discpgm`.
 Use the one you need, or both.

-Shell scripts need to be owned by `asterisk` and have the execution bit set.
+Shell scripts need to be readable and executable by `asterisk`.
 See the [Permissions](./permissions.md) page for more information.

 ## `connpgm`
-`connpgm` executes a program you specify on connect.
-It passes two command line arguments to your program:
+`connpgm` executes a program or script you specify on connect.
+It passes two command line arguments to your program/script:

 * node number in this stanza (us) as `$1`